Jacklin is first to exit Strictly

 "It was a wonderful time and a wonderful few weeks."

-Last night's show saw singer Sophie Ellis-Bextor, dressed in a 1920s-style gold tasselled Flapper dress, score four nines from the judges after performing the Charleston with dance partner Brendan Cole.
+Singer Sophie Ellis-Bextor, dressed in a 1920s-style gold tasselled Flapper dress, scored four nines from the judges after performing the Charleston with dance partner Brendan Cole.

 But Jacklin, who is originally from Scunthorpe in North Lincolnshire, came under fire for his Charleston routine, in which he used a golf club as a prop and wore a bright diamond-patterned golfing style top with plus fours and diamond patterned socks.